morenobonaventura/insight-pyclient/README.md

 # Insight-pyclient

-This module allows to interact with the Bitpay's [Insight-API](https://github.com/bitpay/insight-api).
+This package allows to interact with the Bitpay's [Insight-API](https://github.com/bitpay/insight-api).

 # Usage